MewsSystems/gitbook-connector-api/use-cases/point-of-sale.md

 If the POS supports split payments, e.g. one salad divided between two people, it must be sent to Mews as separate transactions with the product `Count` or item `UnitCount` rounded up to the nearest whole number.

-Example: One salad of €10.00 divided between two people are sent as two separate orders, each with 1 salad at a price of €5.00.
+*Example: One salad of €10.00 divided between two people are sent as two separate orders, each with 1 salad at a price of €5.00.*

-### Rebates
+### Full or partial rebates

 Rebates (or cancelled items) will need to be allowed by the property and can be applied to both orders and outlet bills.
-The POS system should use the applicable endpoint - [Add order](../operations/services.md#add-order) or [Add outlet bill](../operations/finance.md#add-outlet-bills) - to post a rebate or cancelled item.
+It is not allowed to directly cancel or modify the originally posted item.
+Therefore, the POS system should use the applicable endpoint - [Add order](../operations/services.md#add-order) or [Add outlet bill](../operations/finance.md#add-outlet-bills) - to post a rebate or cancelled item.
 Such items should be sent through with *negative* values, in order to balance out the previously posted amount.

+*Example: One salad of €10.00 has been sent to Mews.
+To rebate this item, send through one salad of -€10.00.
+If partial rebate of 50%, send through one salad of -€5.00.

 ### Gratuities